Blackstar (song): Music video

-The music video for "Blackstar" is a surreal ten-minute short film directed by Johan Renck (the director of The Last Panthers, the show for which the song was composed).
+The music video for "Blackstar" is a surreal ten-minute short film directed by Johan Renck (the director of The Last Panthers).
 It depicts a woman with a tail, played by Elisa Lasowski, discovering a dead astronaut and taking his jewel-encrusted skull to an ancient, otherworldly town.
 The astronaut's bones float toward a solar eclipse, while a circle of women perform a ritual with the skull in the town's centre.

-The film was shot in September 2015 in a studio in Brooklyn.
+The film was shot in September 2015 in a film studio in Greenpoint, Brooklyn.
 The filmmaking process was highly collaborative, with Bowie making many suggestions and sending Renck sketches of ideas he wanted incorporated.
 While both men agreed to leave the video open to interpretation (Renck initially refused to confirm or deny that the astronaut in the video was Major Tom), Renck has offered several details regarding its meaning.
 Renck later said on a BBC documentary "to me, it was 100% Major Tom."
 It was Bowie who requested that the woman have a tail, his only explanation being "it's kind of sexual".
 Renck has speculated that Bowie may have been contemplating his own mortality and relevance to history while developing the video, but said that the crucified scarecrows were not intended as a messianic symbol.
 Renck has also stated that Bowie portrays three distinct characters in the video: the introverted, tormented, blind "Button Eyes"; the "flamboyant trickster" in the song's middle section; and the "priest guy" holding the book embossed with the "★" symbol.
 Saxophonist Donny McCaslin said that Bowie had told him the song was about ISIL, although an official spokesperson for Bowie denied that the song was inspired in any way by the Middle East situation.

-Similarities have been drawn between Bowie's song and Elvis Presley's song "Black Star" which contains the lyrics "When a man sees his black star, he knows his time...has come."

-The repeated line "at the centre of it all" is also present in Aleister Crowley's The Book of Lies.

 The choreography, notably that of the three dancers featured in an attic sequence, was drawn from other media, including Max Fleischer's Popeye the Sailor cartoons. "[Bowie] sent me this old Popeye clip on YouTube and said, 'Look at these guys.'
 When a character is not active, when they’re inactive in these cartoons, they’re sort of created by these two or three frames that are loops so it looks like they’re just standing there, wobbling.
 It’s typical in those days of animation and stop-motion, you would do that to create life in something that was inactive.
 So we wanted to see if we could do something like this in the form of dance, we had to do that."
 The female dancer in the attic sequence also performs a signature movement from the "Fashion" music video.

+The sets in the film were designed by Jan Houllevigue and painted by Roman Turovsky.
 The official video for "Blackstar" won the Best Art Direction award at the 2016 MTV Video Music Awards.